+Article 18.2

+Wording Observations

-Article 18.2 Wording Observations 2.
-When implementing the procedures referred to in paragraph 1 of this Article, Article 18.2 prescribes that undertakings should adhere to the principles of article 2.17 of the Sustainable Finance Disclosure Regulation (SFDR): (2.17) 'sustainable investment' means an investment in an economic activity that contributes to an environmental objective, as measured, for example, by key resource efficiency indicators on the use of energy, renewable energy, raw materials, water and land, on the production of waste, and greenhouse gas emissions, or on its impact on biodiversity and the circular economy, or an undertakings shall adhere to the principle of 'do no significant harm' referred to in point (17) of investment in an economic activity that contributes to a social objective, in particular an investment that contributes to tackling inequality or that fosters social cohesion, social integration and labour relations, or an investment in human capital or economically or socially disadvantaged communities, provided that such investments do not significantly harm any of those objectives and that the investee companies follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance; Article 2 of Regulation (EU) 2019/2088.
-The key phrase is: provided that such investments do not significantly harm any of those objectives and the objectives refer to the first part of that phrase: 'sustainable investment' means an investment in an economic activity that contributes to an environmental objective, as measured, for example by key resource efficiency indicators on the use of energy, renewable energy raw materials, water and land, on the production of waste, and greenhouse gas emissions, or on its impact on biodiversity and the circular economy, or an investment in an economic activity that contributes to a social objective, in particular an investment that contributes to tackling inequality or that fosters social cohesion, social integration and labour relations, or an investment in human capital or economically or socially disadvantaged communities.
+2. When implementing Article 18.2 prescribes that undertakings should adhere to the principles of article 2.17 of the Sustainable Finance Disclosure Regulation (SFDR):

+referred to in paragraph 1 of this Article, undertakings shall adhere to the principle of 'do no significant harm' referred to in (2.17) 'sustainable investment' means an investment in an economic activity that contributes to an environmental objective, as measured, for example, by key resource efficiency indicators on the use of energy, renewable energy, raw materials, water and land, on the production of waste, and greenhouse gas emissions, or on its impact on biodiversity and the circular economy, or an investment in an economic activity that contributes to a social objective, in particular an investment that contributes to tackling inequality or that fosters social cohesion, social integration and labour relations, or an investment in human capital or economically or socially disadvantaged communities, provided that such investments do not significantly harm any of those objectives and that the investee companies follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance;

+point (17) of Article 2 of Regulation (EU) 2019/2088.
+The key phrase is: provided that such investments do not significantly harm any of those objectives and the objectives refer to the first part of that phrase: 'sustainable investment' means an investment in an economic activity that contributes to an environmental objective, as measured, for example by key resource efficiency indicators on the use of

+o energy, renewable energy

+o raw materials,

+o water and land,

+o on the production of waste,

+o and greenhouse gas emissions,

+o or on its impact on biodiversity and the circular economy, or an investment in an economic activity that contributes to a social objective, in particular an investment that contributes to tackling inequality or that fosters social cohesion, social integration and labour relations, or an investment in human capital or economically or socially disadvantaged communities.

 Similar to Article 18.1, Article 18.2 also refers to "undertakings".
+This term is not defined in the regulation and the same question can be posed as in the observation in

+Box 5.

+Observations:

-This term is not defined in the regulation and the same question can be posed as in the observation in Box 5.
-Observations: The first part of article 18.2 potentially provides some guidance to the pragmatic use of Article 18.1 as it states "when implementing the procedures referred to in paragraph 1" "undertakings" are not defined in the Taxonomy Regulation.
-Undertaking should adhere to the do no significant harm principle of Regulation (EU) 2019/2088.
+- The first part of article 18.2 potentially provides some guidance to the pragmatic use of Article 18.1 as it states "when implementing the procedures referred to in paragraph 1"

+- "undertakings" are not defined in the Taxonomy Regulation.

+- Undertaking should adhere to the do no significant harm principle of Regulation (EU) 2019/2088.